 How much does the Netherlands pay into the EU budget and how much does it receive?

 The EU member states finance approximately 92% of the EU budget.
 Since 2021, the EU has also borrowed money.
 Nearly 25% of the overall EU budget for 2021 consisted of loans.
-In 2021 EU revenue and expenditure totaled nearly € 227 billion.
+In 2021 EU revenue and expenditure totaled nearly €227 billion.
 The vast majority of these resources are used to achieve certain objectives, together with the member states.
-This means that the bulk of funds flows back to the member states in the form of EU grants; nearly 60% of resources is spent on funds managed by the EU in conjunction with the member states.
+Most of the funds therefore flow back to the member states in the form of EU grants; nearly 60% of resources are spent on funds managed by the EU in conjunction with the member states.
 The size of the financial flows to and from the member states varies from one member state to another, depending largely on the relative prosperity of each member state and the objectives of the various EU funds.

 A seven-year framework

 The European Council, consisting of the heads of state and government of the EU member states, agreed to a new MFF for 2021-2027 on 17 December 2020.
-They agreed to a package amounting to € 1,074.3 billion.
+They agreed to a package amounting to €1,074.3 billion.
 The Council’s decision followed a vote on the MFF in the European Parliament on 16 December 2020.
 The funds will be available as from 1 January 2021.
 The European Council and the European Parliament reached agreement on 18 December 2020 on the Next Generation EU plan to recover from the COVID-19 crisis.
-The recovery plan amounts to € 750 billion.
-Together, these two agreements total € 1,824.3 billion.
+The recovery plan amounts to €750 billion.
+Together, these two agreements total €1,824.3 billion.
 Further information, is available here.

-In 2021, 20% of the EU’s expenditure related to the member states’ recovery and resilience plans (also known as RRF plans), an important component of Next Generation EU.
+In 2021, 20% of the EU’s expenditure was related to the member states’ recovery and resilience plans (also known as RRF plans), an important component of Next Generation EU.
 The proportion of expenditure on the RRF plans is expected to increase further in the years ahead.
+The Dutch government expects to receive at least €4.7 billion from the RRF between now and 2026.

 Annual EU budget

 The MFF is implemented in an annual EU budget which has to be agreed on by the Council and European Parliament.
-The EU budget for 2022 is approximately €186 billion.
+The EU budget for 2023 is approximately €187 billion.

 The Netherlands and the EU budget

-The Netherlands’ transfers to the EU budget are estimated and accounted for in the budget for the Ministry of Foreign Affairs.
-In 2021 the Netherlands remitted approximately €9.7 billion to the EU (after deduction of the compensation for custom duty collection costs and recoveries).
-Its receipts through the funds under shared management totalled around €1.0 billion (source: Central Government Annual Financial Report, §3.4.1 and §3.4.2).
+The Netherlands’ contributions to the EU budget are estimated and accounted for in the budget of the Ministry of Foreign Affairs.
+In 2022 the Netherlands remitted €10 billion to the EU (after deduction of the compensation for collection of import duties).
+Its receipts through the funds under shared management totalled around €1.0 billion (source: Central Government Annual Financial Report, §3.4.1) and the EU sections of the ministerial annual reports of LNV, SZW, EZK and J&V.

 For further information, see a study on this subject published by Statistics Netherlands in 2016